zdeguzm53/CircuitPython/README.md

 CAPTOUCH_SERVO:

 A servo spins in a certain direction depending on which wire is being touched, and if no wire is touched it stays still.
-If the servo reaches
+The servo being used isn't continuous, so when it has traveled 180 degrees without a command for a direction change, it will quickly turn back and start the cycle again.

 fading_led:
    code uses a pwm to fade an led